AndrewEllis93/Print-Tuning-Guide/articles/misconceptions.md

 ## "Two 0.4mm Perimeters = 0.8mm"

+---

+{: .attention }
+> **This applies to Slic3r and its derivatives (Prusa Slicer & SuperSlicer).**
+> - Cura uses different flow math that assumes a simple rectangular cross-section.
+>   - I am still looking into Cura's behavior, and I have not yet looked into other slicers.

+---

 The title is just an example, this applies to any line width or perimeter count.

 - I'm using 0.4mm for simplicity, even though I generally recommend printing line widths larger than nozzle diameter.